 There are several links between empowering women and improving nutrition.
 A lot more still needs to be done to understand those links and address the specific nutritional problems of women and girls.
 The barriers for women in accessing adequate diets are numerous and cover social, cultural and regulatory barriers, lack of supportive work environment, and limited access to factors of production, poverty, and poor policy implementation among others.

-To overcome those barriers and improve Women and Girls Nutrition in Nigeria, CS-SUNN with support from FHI Solutions is looking to accelerate progress on Women and Girls Nutrition.
-FHI Solutions define and Women and girls Nutrition as ‘meeting daily macro- and micro-nutrient requirements from a healthy diet that builds immunity and protects against disease and all forms of malnutrition.
-Supported by the availability of and access to nutritious foods and health services, gender equity and increased empowerment, income earning potential, and decision-making ability, girls’ and women’s nutrition impacts her ability to flourish across all stages of life, making it foundational for her health, development, prosperity, and for thriving communities’.
+To overcome those barriers and improve Women and Girl’s Nutrition in Nigeria, CS-SUNN with support from FHI Solutions is looking to accelerate progress on Women and Girl’s Nutrition.
+FHI Solutions define Women’s and girls’ Nutrition as ‘meeting daily macro- and micro-nutrient requirements from a healthy diet that builds immunity and protects against disease and all forms of malnutrition.
+Supported by the availability of and access to nutritious foods and health services, gender equity and increased empowerment, income earning potential, and decision-making ability, girls’ and women’s nutrition impacts her ability to flourish across all stages of life, making it foundational for her health, development, prosperity, and for thriving communities.

 According to Toyin Adewale-Gabriel, Senior Technical Advisor of Alive & Thrive ‘a lot remains to be done as evidenced by the National Assembly’s rejection in March 2022 of five gender equality bills that sought to alter the constitution and establish affirmative actions for women in governance and political representation.
-It is evident that the National Assembly did not consider the provisions of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), in arriving at their decision to kill the bills on the floor of the house’.
-The findings further show that the focus of the health and nutrition sectors remain on maternal nutrition and health, and children under five, with little attention to the specific needs of adolescent girls.
-The exception is the national policy on adolescent health and development, beyond a framework for adolescent sexual and reproductive health and services, paves the way for collaborating with the education sector to eliminate harmful social norms that are affecting girls.
+It is evident that the National Assembly did not consider the provisions of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), in arriving at their decision to kill the bills on the floor of the house.
+The findings further show that the health and nutrition sectors focus on maternal nutrition and health, and children under five, with little attention to the specific needs of adolescent girls.
+The exception is the national policy on adolescent health and development, beyond a framework for adolescent sexual and reproductive health and services, which paves the way for collaborating with the education sector to eliminate harmful social norms affecting girls.

 THE WOMEN AND GIRLS NUTRITION PROJECT: